Unchained, Part 5: How to Stop A Pornography Addiction

 • Urge surfing technique: Observe the urge without acting on it—most cravings last 10-15 minutes before fading.

-Know that increased desire for sex in the brain-healing period is common and is driven by our addiction to constant flows of hot women and sex, reliance on sexual stimuli to cope, plus the brain’s still-recovering impulse control.
+It’s driven by our addiction to constant flows of hot women and sex, reliance on sexual stimuli to cope, plus the brain’s still-recovering impulse control.

 🔥 Journal Prompt: